inclusive-design/financial-inclusion/src/collections/chapters/en/narrative-2-going-to-the-bank-for-remote-indigenous-seniors-with-disabilities.md

 #### Accessible signage

-Use large-print, highcontrast, and braille signages and wayfinding within branches.
+Use large-print, high-contrast, and braille signage and wayfinding within branches.

 #### Continuous testing and improvement

 Engage with a cross disability and intersectional community for research and continual testing to improve the accessibility digital touchpoints.
-Meet WCAG 2.1 AA at a minimum.
+Meet the latest version of WCAG AA at a minimum.

 ### Edge User Deep Dive: Althea